datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

   - Blue+Arrows = PgUp/PgDn/Home/End, which is intuitive for me and similar to what is done on Apple and some Dell keyboards.

-- The number pad: I placed the ten-key number pad on the Blue layer.
+- The number-pad: I placed the ten-key number-pad on the Blue layer.
   However, this would do the wrong thing when Num Lock was not enabled.
   Rather than attempt to manage the state of Num Lock, I arranged the normal number keys in a ten-key layout on the Blue layer instead.
-  If you explicitly want the keypad keys, they're in the same position on the Red+Blue layer.
+  If you explicitly want the number-pad keys, "just add Red."
+  (The number-pad keys are in corresponding positions on the Purple layer.)

-- Number-pad add, subtract, multiply, and divide are located on the same keys as alphanumeric plus, dash, asterisk, and slash, respectively.
+- Number-pad add, subtract, multiply, divide, and enter do not mimic a standard number-pad layout as the numerals do.
+  This is so they may share the same key positions as their alphanumeric key counterparts, where enter and slash are placed in a familiar position.

 - The Function-keys are arranged to mimic the order of the ten-key pad.

-- Enter is now in a more qwerty-familiar location, and may be activated with one hand.
-  Numpad Enter is in the same position for mnemonics.

 - Why do I dislike [snake\_case](https://en.wikipedia.org/wiki/Snake_case) (`__variable_names_that_use_underscores_`)?
-  Maybe because it's hard to type all those underscores requiring the shift key?
+  Maybe because it's hard to type all those underscores requiring the shift key with lowercase letters that don't?
   Hypothesis: I'll be less annoyed by snake case by placing `_` at an unmodded position, right near the `space` key.